|History and Timeline|

 1945 Early branches were established with buildings provided in Birch Bay, Deming, Glacier, a grocery store on the Guide Meridian, Laurel, Lummi Island, Mountain View, Pleasant Valley, Point Roberts, Van Wyck, and Wiser Lake.

 1947 The City of Sumas became the first city to join the Whatcom County Library District, providing a building for that purpose.
-The first bookmobile was purchased and Bookmobile Service began and continues to the present day.
+The first bookmobile was purchased and Bookmobile service began at Birch Bay Area Whitehorn school.
+Bookmobile service continues to the present day.

 1954 First outreach service began with visits to the county hospital.